If you’re worried that your low credit score will affect your chances of securing a mortgage and moving into a new property, don’t panic.

 It’s important to stay in contact with your solicitor throughout the moving process to ensure everyone is kept up to date with potential move dates and any delays are communicated up and down the chain.

-How will having a low credit score affect your chances of getting a mortgage?
+How will having a low credit record affect your chances of getting a mortgage?

 Other factors that can adversely impact your credit rating include: